esphome/esphome-docs/components/sprinkler.rst

           - light.turn_on: sprinkler_indicator_light
         ...

-While the above example illustrates creating a secondary "main" switch, this method could be extended to take advantage of other devices such as a moisture :ref:`sensor <config-sensor>` -- when the moisture level is too low (look for ``on_value`` or ``on_value_range``), the sprinkler controller (or a specific valve) could be activated by calling one of the controller's start-up actions, such as ``sprinkler.start_full_cycle``, ``sprinkler.start_from_queue``, ``sprinkler.start_single_valve``, or ``sprinkler.resume_or_start_full_cycle``.
+While the above example simply illustrates creating a secondary "main" switch, this approach could be extended to take advantage of other devices such as a moisture :ref:`sensor <config-sensor>` -- when the moisture level is too low (look for ``on_value`` or ``on_value_range``), the sprinkler controller (or a specific valve) could be activated by calling one of the controller's start-up actions, such as ``sprinkler.start_full_cycle``, ``sprinkler.start_from_queue``, ``sprinkler.start_single_valve``, or ``sprinkler.resume_or_start_full_cycle``.

 .. _sprinkler-controller-sprinkler_controller_queue: